Have you ever had that feeling that you want to close the tab just because it takes ages to load?

 Simply enter your site URL and get hints on what needs to be improved.

-Luckily, SpringBuilder takes care of such serious stuff like rendering blocking JS, leveraging browser caching,enabling compression, minifying CSS and JS, improving server response time, thanks to Cloudflare.
+Luckily, SpringBuilder takes care of such serious stuff as rendering blocking JS, leveraging browser caching, enabling compression, minifying CSS and JS, and improving server response time, thanks to Cloudflare.

 We assume that you have already connected your website to Cloudflare.
-If not, we strongly recommend doing so, otherwise this article won’t help you in your optimization endeavours.
+If not, we strongly recommend doing so, otherwise, this article won’t help you in your optimization endeavors.

-Please follow these step-by-step guide to improve your website overall performance on SpringBuilder:
+Please follow these step-by-step guides to improve your website's overall performance on SpringBuilder:

-- Select your website in ‘Cloudflare Site Selection’ dropdown.
+Select your website in the ‘Cloudflare Site Selection’ dropdown.

 Now let’s try Pagespeed again to see if this improved the website speed.
 Simply go to Google's PageSpeed Insights and enter your website URL.